SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/07-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Create a program that processes information about a race.
+Create a program that processes information about a running race.

 On the first line, you will be given a **list of participants**, separated by a comma and a single white space (", ").